mangila/spring-scratch/rest-movie/README.md

 - Legacy systems that require specific message formats
 - Emails

+The tricky part is to ensure that messages are delivered in the correct order.
+Sometimes it's better to design without a hard dependency on the order of messages.

+### Alternatives

+#### One Message broker to rule them all

 This can also be implemented with a single message broker and use middleware instead of route messages to the correct destinations.

 `(outbox) system -> message broker -> (inbox) middleware -> destinations`

 But then the middleware needs the inbox pattern, and the inbox middleware can have specific network rules and such.
 And different middleware services can be used for different destinations.

-The tricky part is to ensure that messages are delivered in the correct order.
-Sometimes it's better to design without a hard dependency on the order of messages.
+#### Let clients decide

+Expose REST endpoint for replay history of messages and let clients juggle with their own offset.

+Clients can replay messages in the correct order and send them to the correct destinations.